Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Appendix

 \subsection{Approximate marginals and moments using DA}

-In this section we detail the derivation of the approximate moments used in the DA variant.
-We start with the exact posterior $p(\vectx | \vecty,\vectg)$ and use the chain rule to write,
+We derive the approximate moments used in the R-SBL DA approximation.
+We start with the posterior $p(\vectx | \vecty,\vectg)$ and use chain rule to write

-Due to the Gaussian noise assumption, $p(\vecty | \vectx,\vectg)$ is a Gaussian density.
-Since $p(\vectx|\vectg)$ is a rectified Gaussian density, the numerator of Eq. \eqref{eq:bayes} is a Gaussian multiplied by a rectified Gaussian, which results in a rectified Gaussian density.
-Then we can write,
+Here $p(\vecty | \vectx,\vectg)$ is a Gaussian density due to the Gaussian noise assumption.
+Since $p(\vectx|\vectg)$ is a rectified Gaussian density the numerator of Eq. \eqref{eq:bayes} is a Gaussian multiplied by a rectified Gaussian, which results in a rectified Gaussian density.
+Then, we can simply write